PLEASE CONTINUE TO MONITOR THIS WEBSITE FOR ANY UPDATES. AS OF MARCH 26, 2020, NPI WILL STILL TAKE PLACE JUNE 5-11, 2020.

 Registration fee and additional costs:

-The baseline cost of NPI registration is TBD.
+The cost of NPI registration is $650 for SACSA/NASPA members and $750 for non-members.
 The fee includes Institute materials, 5 nights in housing with linens and most meals.
 Participants are encouraged to bring their own funds to cover any costs when exploring Hattiesburg.